Once a LightHouse kid, always a LightHouse kid!

 The support of a caring adult makes the biggest difference in a child’s life.
 Through our mentoring program, we hope to provide each of our children with one more cheerleader who can be a guide and coach as they grow up.
 Mentors are paired with a students and asked to spend an hour a week with them for at least a year.
 More details can be found through the link above.

-While we directly serve the poorest in our community, Volunteers of America’s LightHouse enriches all of us by bringing people together in service.
+While we directly serve the poorest in our community, The LightHouse program enriches all of us by bringing people together in service.
 Because we rely on private donations, your support is critical.
 You are welcome to come visit anytime or during one of our regular tours, where you’ll hear from someone who’s life has been touched by the LightHouse.